 What do women in China think?
 We asked, “What do you see as the biggest obstacle for women in your country’s workforce?”

-— Eryn Tu, Product Manager, Aperian Global – Shanghai
+— Eryn Tu, Aperian Global Product Manager, Shanghai Office

 In the Indian workplace, attitudes toward women are increasingly becoming similar to those attitudes towards men.
 Generally, education and experience are weighted more heavily than gender when hiring or promoting people.
 Women occupy top positions in almost all professional fields — medicine, law, government, technology, engineering, and scientific research — and tend to be well accepted by colleagues and subordinates.